Bios-Marcel/yagcl/README.md

 }
 ```

-The configuration loaded by this could look something like this:
+The configuration loaded by this would look like this:

 ```json
 {